 What is Group Coaching?

 Group coaching provides a scalable way for personal and professional development that leads to lasting behavioural change and growth.
 It is a peer learning process that is guided by a group coach who progressively stimulates the discussion and helps to deepen the learning.
 It is focused on exploration of meaningful topics and coaching around how ideas can be applied to each individual and their personal goals.
 The most valuable part of the group coaching experience is in hearing the voice, perspectives and experiences of fellow participants.
 They are invited to be vulnerable and share their thoughts, feelings, and experiences.
-As a result, individuals improve their listening skills and learn what is required to build a coaching culture that is rooted in trust and personal connection.
+As a result, individuals improve their listening skills and learn what is required to create a coaching culture that is rooted in trust and personal connection.

+Building trust in coaching is not an easy task.
 In a world where collaborative, collective leadership is essential, group coaching helps to increase social connection and trust, and build the skill sets needed to thrive through change.

 Group coaching gathers individuals that can be from the same organisation, from different parts of the same organisations or from different companies.
 We have seen it working in different contexts and on different topics, such as promoting systems and strategic thinking, building proficiency in reflection, time management and productivity, improving feedback, increasing dexterity in presentation, conflict management, managing change, improving interpersonal skills, building trust and vulnerability, and communication.

 Group coaching can be designed to specific needs and the whole organisation as well as individuals will benefit from the impact of this approach to coaching.
 Let’s have a look at why it is worth the investment!

 What Are the Benefits of Group Coaching?

 Having a supportive network